-7.25 This planning application has been considered in light of the Equality Act 2010 and associated Public Sector Equality Duty, where the Council is required to have due regard for:

-The elimination of discrimination, harassment and victimisation; The advancement of equality of opportunity between persons who share a relevant protected characteristic and person who do not share it; The fostering of good relations between persons who share a relevant protected characteristic and person who do not share it; which applies to people from the protected equality groups.
+- 7.27 This planning application has been considered in light of the Equality Act 2010 and associated Public Sector Equality Duty, where the Council is required to have due regard to the need to r: - (a) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - (c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

+The question in every case is whether the decision maker has in substance had due regard to the relevant statutory need, to see whether the duty has been performed.

+The Council's obligation is to have due regard to the need to achieve these goals in making its decisions.
+Due regard means to have such regard as is appropriate in all the circumstances.